joj-macho/joj-macho.github.io/tutorials/python/setting-up-for-python.md

 It's advisable to specify `python2` or `python3` instead of using the `python` command, as the latter may refer to the wrong version (which comes preinstalled on many systems, even today).
 You can always check the exact version of Python invoked by any of those three commands with the `--version` flag (for example, `python3 --version`).

-## Packages and Virtual Environments
+## Virtual Environments and Package Management

 ---

 In Python, a package is a collection of code, akin to a library in many other programming languages.
 While Python's "batteries included" philosophy facilitates basic functionality with a simple import statement, more advanced tasks, like creating a sophisticated user interface, often require installing additional packages.
 This process is simplified through the pip package manager tool.

-Managing multiple third-party packages demands finesse due to dependencies, conflicts, and version-specific requirements.
-Virtual environments offer a solution by creating isolated sandboxes for each project.
-These sandboxes, labeled with names like `env` or `venv`, allow you to install only the necessary Python packages for a specific project, preventing clashes with other projects or the system.
+However, managing multiple packages can be tricky due to dependencies, conflicts, and version requirements.
+This is where virtual environments come in.
+Virtual environments create isolated spaces, like `env` or `venv`, for each project.
+They allow you to install only the necessary Python packages for a specific project, avoiding conflicts with other projects or the system.

+Think of a virtual environment as a lightweight container for a Python application.
+It provides several benefits:
+- Precise dependency tracking and version control.
+- Peaceful coexistence of Python applications with conflicting dependencies.
+- Installation of Python packages without system-level privileges.

 ### Creating and Activating a Virtual Environment

+To create virtual environments in Python 3, you'll use the `python3 -m venv` command followed by the desired environment name.

+#### Creating a Virtual Environment

-To create a virtual environment named `venv` in the current working directory, run:
+To create a virtual environment named `appenv` in the current directory:

 {% highlight bash %}
- $ python3 -m venv venv
+ $ python3 -m venv appenv
 {% endhighlight %}

-The first `venv` is a command that creates a virtual environment, and the second `venv` is the desired path to the virtual environment.
-You can customize the path and name, such as creating a virtual environment called `myenv` in the `/opt` directory:
+You can customize the path and name as needed.
+For example, to create `myenv` in the `/opt` directory:

 {% highlight bash %}
  $ python3 -m venv /opt/myenv
 {% endhighlight %}

+#### Activating the Virtual Environment

-To activate the virtual environment:
+After creation, activate the virtual environment to start working within it:

 - On UNIX-like systems:

 {% highlight bash %}
- $ source venv/bin/activate
+ $ source appenv/bin/activate
+ (appenv) $
 {% endhighlight %}

 - On Windows:

 {% highlight bash %}
+ C:\> appenv\Scripts\activate.bat
- C:\> venv\Scripts\activate.bat
+ (appenv) C:\>
 {% endhighlight %}

-Once activated, your command prompt should display `(venv)`, indicating the use of the virtual environment.
-Inside it, you can install packages specific to the project without affecting the global system.
+Once activated, your prompt will show `(appenv)`, indicating the active virtual environment.
+Here, you can install project-specific packages without affecting the global system.

+#### Deactivating the Virtual Environment

-To deactivate the virtual environment:
+When finished, deactivate the virtual environment:

 - On UNIX-like systems:

 {% highlight bash %}
- $(venv) deactivate
+ (venv) $ deactivate
+  $
 {% endhighlight %}

 - On Windows:

 {% highlight bash %}
- C:\>(venv) venv\Scripts\deactivate.bat
+ (venv) C:\> venv\Scripts\deactivate.bat
+  C:\>
 {% endhighlight %}

+Virtual environments offer precise control over Python versions and help manage package dependencies effectively, ensuring smooth application development and deployment.

 ### Managing Dependencies with pip

-Use `pip` to handle Python package installation, upgrades, and management within your virtual environment.
-For example, to install numpy:
+Python's pip tool simplifies the installation and management of third-party libraries and applications, seamlessly integrated with virtual environments.

+#### Installing pip

+For Python 3, pip is automatically installed within your virtual environment:

 {% highlight bash %}
+ $ source .venv/bin/activate
+ (.venv) $ python -V
+ Python 3.11.7
- $ python3 -m pip install numpy
+ (.venv) $ which pip /home/joj-macho/Documents/python_stuff/virtual_env/.venv/bin/pip
+ (.venv) $
 {% endhighlight %}

-To upgrade an installed package, run:
+With pip in place, you're ready to manage dependencies.

+#### Installing Packages

+Use `pip install` to install libraries within the virtual environment.
+For instance, to install `numpy` you can use `pip install numpy`, or:

 {% highlight bash %}
- $ python3 -m pip install --upgrade numpy
+ (.venv) $ python3 -m pip install numpy
 {% endhighlight %}

-To uninstall a package:
+This command fetches and installs `numpy`, ensuring it's available for your project.

+#### Upgrading Packages

+To upgrade packages, including pip itself, use the `--upgrade` option:

 {% highlight bash %}
- $ pip uninstall package
+ (.venv) $ python3 -m pip install --upgrade pip
 {% endhighlight %}

+For installed packages like `numpy`, upgrade them similarly:

+{% highlight bash %}
+ (.venv) $ python3 -m pip install --upgrade numpy
+{% endhighlight %}

+#### Uninstalling Packages

+Uninstall packages when necessary using `pip uninstall`:

+{% highlight bash %}
+ (.venv) $ pip uninstall package
+{% endhighlight %}

 Replace `package` with the specific package name.

+#### Managing Dependencies with requirements.txt

+Maintain a `requirements.txt` file to specify dependencies.
+Generate it using `pip freeze`:

+{% highlight bash %}
+ (.venv) $ pip freeze
+ numpy==1.26.4
+ (.venv)$ pip freeze > requirements.txt
+ (.venv)$ cat requirements.txt
+ numpy==1.26.4
+{% endhighlight %}

+This file lists installed packages with exact versions.
+Store it in version control to ensure a consistent development environment.

+#### Reproducing Environments

+By sharing `requirements.txt`, you can recreate the application environment effortlessly:

+{% highlight bash %}
+ $ pip install -r requirements.txt
+{% endhighlight %}

-Managing dependencies in this manner ensures a clean and organized development environment tailored to your project's requirements.
+Whether for development, testing, or production, this ensures a consistent and well-defined environment across your team.

 ## Configuring Your Development Environment